TiagoCebola/BigData-GooglePlayStore/README.md

 <h1 align="center"> BigData - Google Play Store </h1>

 <p align="center">
-This project was developed as a BigData Challenge by Xpand IT.
+This project was developed as a BigData challenge by Xpand IT company.
 </p>

 <p align="center">